ericaabrahms/soak-placement-map-pieces/README.md

 ## Risky Choices
 - The camp names are mapped to a column with no heading.
 - Property names are derived from column headings.
 There are duplicates of these in the csv.
 The last column trumps (e.g. If Col A and Col Z are named 'Coffee', the data from Col Z will be used.)
+- Some camp names are long relative to the amount of space available on the map piece.
+There is special case handling to create an alias for the camp name